Asphalt Shingle Recycling in Wisconsin: What Happens to Your Old Roof

 When recycled properly, shingles hold their own against metal on the sustainability front.
 But when it comes to cost?
 It’s not even close.
 Asphalt wins.
 See how in our full metal vs. asphalt comparison.

 Don't let your climate guilt make you pay 2.5x for a shiny house lid that sounds like a snare drum in a rainstorm.
-Your asphalt roof can have a sustainable second life too.
+Your asphalt roof can have a sustainable second life, too.

 Sun Vault Roofing’s Commitment to Eco-Friendly and Sustainable Roofing in Wisconsin